 Hedging is a common defensive concept used when guarding against pick-and-rolls and screens.
-The defender who is guarding the offensive player who sets the screen jumps out higher than his man or “hedges” the ball handling offensive player giving his defender time to recover and stay with him.
+The defender who is guarding the offensive player who sets the screen jumps out higher than his man or “hedges” the ball-handling offensive player, giving their defender time to recover and stay with them.
 This is commonplace amongst teams using man-to-man defense and when executed well, can effectively eliminate the offensive gain that comes from a screen being set.

-If the ball handler realizes that the other defender is hedging he has a couple of counter moves to make.
-He can try and dribble around the hedge quickly before it arrives and draw a foul.
-Or he can split the screener and the hedging defender giving himself an easy lane to the rim.
-He could also reject the screen catching the defense off guard which would allow for an easy pass to the screener whose defender is now on his back from the strong hedge.
+If the ball handler realizes that the other defender is hedging, they have a couple of counter moves they can make.
+They can try and dribble around the hedge quickly before it arrives and draw a foul.
+They can also split the screener and the hedging defender giving themselves an easy lane to the rim.
+They could also reject the screen, catching the defense off guard, which would allow for an easy pass to the screener whose defender is now on his back from the strong hedge.

-Going along with a hedging defender, the primary defender of the ball handler has two choices to make, either to go over following the ball handler or under the screen to meet him around the other side.
-The choice depends on the strength of the offensive player because if he is a good shooter then his defender should go over not allowing for a shot but if he isn't a strong shooter then going under is the best bet to keep the offense in check.
+Going along with a hedging defender, the primary defender of the ball handler has two choices to make: either to go over following the ball handler or under the screen to meet them around the other side.
+The choice depends on the strength of the offensive player, because if they are a good shooter, then their defender should attempt to block the shot.
+However, if they aren’t a strong shooter then going under is the best bet to keep the offense in check.

 What is hedging in basketball?

 Hedging in basketball is a defensive tactic used to guard against pick-and-rolls.
 In a typical hedge, the player guarding the screen-setting player will jump up higher than the pick, allowing their teammate to continue guarding the ball-handling player.
 If done correctly, all players will be in the correct defensive position and the pick-and-roll threat will be eliminated.